Dima-Bulavenko/BattleCity/README.md

 ### User Stories

 As a player I want to:
-- Read instructions on how to play the game
+- Read instructions on how to play the game.
-- See my tank interacting in the game environment
+- See my tank interacting in the game environment.
-- Control my tanks movements using arrow keys
+- Control my tanks movements using arrow keys.
-- Rotate my tank when changing directions
+- Rotate my tank when changing directions.
-- Fire bullets so I can defeat my opponent
+- Fire bullets so I can defeat my opponent.
-- See my score displayed on the screen so I can track my progress
+- See my score displayed on the screen so I can track my progress.
-- See my how many lives I have remaining
+- See my how many lives I have remaining.
-- Exit the gameplay (/to read instructions)
+- Exit the gameplay (/to read instructions).
-- Mute the sounds in case I am in a public space
+- Mute the sounds in case I am in a public space.

 As the game owner I want to:
-- Create a game that is fun & nostalgic
+- Create a game that is fun & nostalgic.
-- Provide a fully responsive game
+- Provide a fully responsive game.
-- Create simple navigation
+- Create simple navigation.
-- Clear prompts using visuals & 8 bit sound effects
+- Clear prompts using visuals & 8 bit sound effects.
-- Have a sound icon so users can mute & unmute sounds
+- Have a sound icon so users can mute & unmute sounds.

 ---